 One of the most common species in Prince William Forest Park, Virginia pine is easy to identify--its flaky bark and two needles in a bundle are direct indicators.
 As a pioneer species, it is often the first tree to root on a site, enriching the soil and making it possible for other trees to grow.
 To re-hablitate the abandoned and polluted Cabin Branch Pyrite Mine site, the National Park Service planted 5,000 Virginia pines from 1995 to 1998.
 Today, the former mine site is full of lush plant life, thanks to Virginia pines' grip on the poor soil.

 The roots and bark supply oil for perfumed soap and sassafras tea.
 It has also been used to flavor root beer.
 At one time, some people believed the bark acted as a cure for diseases.
 However, today's scientists find the roots and bark of the sassafras tree may have cancerous properties.

 American Beech, Fagus grandifolia

-The beautiful smooth bark of the American beech is easy to identify.
-The tree may become a target at times for humans creating graffiti in soft bark.
-Daniel Boone left his mark in a Beech tree while hunting in Tennessee writing "D. Boone Cilled A bar ON Tree In Year 1760".
-Throughout Prince William Forest Park you'll see graffiti on Beech trees.
+The beautiful smooth bark of the American beech is easy to identify and can be compared to elephant skin.
+The leaves, which turn a bright yellow in fall, eventually brown and remain on the tree until spring.
+The tree's soft bark may become a target at times for humans carving graffiti on tree trunks.
+Daniel Boone left his mark on a beech tree while hunting in Tennessee writing "D. Boone Cilled A bar ON Tree In Year 1760".
+Throughout Prince William Forest Park, you'll see graffiti on beech trees.
 Please do not leave your mark on a tree.
-They are beautiful just the way they are.
-Carving on trees may provide an opening for disease and parasites.
-These conditions may eventually kill a tree.
+It is illegal and the trees are beautiful just the way they are.
+Carving through the bark on trees may also provide an opening for disease and parasites to infect the tree.
+These conditions may eventually kill the tree.